kubeflow/community/wg-ml-experience/charter.md

 - Coordinating and facilitating discussions on ML experience topics in scope of the WG, within the WG itself and the Kubeflow community.
 - Ensuring alignment with overall Kubeflow goals and objectives in the context of user experience to data scientists and machine learning practitioners on Kubeflow.

-### Additional responsibilities of Tech Leads

 - Providing technical guidance and mentorship to contributors working on Kubeflow JupyterLab extensions, SDK, and the projects in scope of this WG.
 - Overseeing the technical direction of the subprojects and ensuring consistency with Kubeflow's vision for Kubeflow ML Experience.

-### Deviations from [wg-governance]

-This WG follows the outlined roles and governance in [wg-governance].

 ### Subproject Creation

-WG Technical Leads
+New WG subprojects need to be reviewed and approved by the WG Chairs.

 [wg-governance]: ../committee-steering/wg-governance.md